LIFE STORY

 The speed with which Japan’s hawks have come to dominate foreign policy and obliterate progressives has been alarming.

-It is backed up by an ultra-right, fascistic activism – the lines of sound trucks blaring insults and threats, sometimes using the name of the emperor, roaming the streets broadcasting their messages of hate against favourite enemies, usually Russia and China, says something very disturbing.
+It is backed up by an ultra-right, fascistic activism.
+The lines of sound trucks in Tokyo streets blaring insults and threats, sometimes using the name of the emperor, broadcasting their messages of hate against favourite enemies, usually Russia and China, says something very disturbing.

 A mere hint from the imperial palace to cease using the emperor’s name for political purposes would stop these political cockroaches dead in their tracks.
-Others certainly could not hope to have similar freedom.
-But the message never comes, from the large bureaucracy charged with protecting the regal name.
+But the message never comes, even from the large bureaucracy charged with protecting the regal name.

 Foreigners coming to Japan see this activism and shrug it off as a harmless Japanese foible.
 But the Chinese have suffered from these foibles in the past.
 They do not need to suffer them again.

-The very toleration of these sound trucks, not just for their noise but also for their claim to regal authority (at least for those of us who can read the kanji), is alarming.
+The very toleration of these sound trucks, not just for their noise but also for their claim to regal authority (realised by those of us who can read the sound-truck kanji), is alarming.

-Japan’s calendar system is another dinosaurial inconvenience we all have to suffer in the name of the emperor.
+Japan’s calendar system is another dinosauric inconvenience we all have to suffer in the name of the emperor.

 With the demise of an old emperor and the arrival of the new (and now we do not have to wait till they die; they are allowed to retire) everything is thrown into chaos.
 A new era is supposed to begin (Showa, Heisei, Reiwa), the dates all have to go back to zero (I end up having to remember and write two birthdays-Showa 11 and 1936), computers have to be reset, the financial year has to change.

-True, Japan’s population is declining and the flabby new generation lacks fighting spirit.
+True, Japan’s population is declining and the flabby new generation lacks both the fighting spirit of previous generations.
 The Japan Times of July 30, 2024, reports how in the past Navy recruits would be beaten and yelled at, but ‘these days they cry often.’
 The ‘puppy-dog army’ has become the ‘cry-baby army?’

 The Japanese were said to be avid readers.
 And on a train you will find some deep into serious books.
 But a glance at cell-phones will tell you that most are absorbed with comics and games.